 As a licensed clinical psychologist in the state of Virginia (#0810005946), I am grateful to all the clinicians I've had the pleasure of training with, and feel honored to walk alongside and support patients through difficult journeys and events in their lives.

 I am passionate about service, serving in various roles and capacities throughout my training and career at the university, local, national, and federal levels.
 Currently, I serve as the Executive Board Secretary for the National Alliance of Mental Illness (NAMI), Northern Virginia to advance mental health awareness and support for individuals in the Falls Church, Fairfax, Loudon, Arlington, and Alexandria Northern Virginia areas.
-I am also proud to serve those who serve our country who are in critical need of treatment for depression, stress, anxiety, or perinatal mood disorders as a participating provider and licensed clinical psychologist in the national Give An Hour mental health program.
+I also serve on the executive board for the Northern Virginia Clinical Psychologists (NVCP), a non-profit association of local psychologists whose members serve our community.

 Organizations I support include: